PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Methodology

 In our segmentation module, we predict $k$ contiguous phoneme segments $S$ from $\widehat{P}_{\mathrm{L1}}$ through a two-stage process.
 The first stage segments $\widehat{P}_{\mathrm{L1}}$ into a syllable sequence $\widehat{\boldsymbol{\sigma}} = (\sigma_1, \sigma_2, \ldots, \sigma_l)$, where each $\sigma_i \in \Sigma_{\mathrm{L1}}^+$ constitutes a valid L1 syllable.
 We assign binary labels to token positions in $P_{\mathrm{L1}}$ to indicate syllable boundaries, utilizing a bidirectional LSTM network with 256 hidden units in each direction.
 The network processes embedded IPA tokens augmented with binary vowel masks that signal potential syllabic nuclei~\cite{mayer2020syllable}.

 The second stage combines these syllables into at most two segments $(S_1, S_2)$ for lengthy $w_{\mathrm{L2}}$ words, addressing the fundamental challenge that one-to-one mapping with $\mathcal{W}_{\mathrm{L1}}$ proves ineffective due to phoneme combinations or syllable structures in L2 that are absent in L1~\cite{daland-zuraw-2013-korean}.
-This binary constraint prevents excessive fragmentation while preserving phonetic similarity and phonological coherence.
+Each segment $S_i$ represents a contiguous sequence of L1-adapted syllables derived from the original L2 word.
+For instance, L1-adapted phoneme sequence derived from the English word \emph{autopsy} might be syllabified as \textipa{/o/ - /t\textsuperscript{h}\textscripta p/ - /si/} and subsequently segmented into two segments such as $S_1$=\textipa{/ot\textsuperscript{h}\textscripta p/} and $S_2$=\textipa{/si/}, or alternatively $S_1$=\textipa{/o/} and $S_2$=\textipa{/t\textsuperscript{h}\textscripta psi/.} This binary constraint prevents excessive fragmentation while preserving phonetic similarity and phonological coherence.
 The resulting segment sequence serves as input to the subsequent keyword sequence retrieval module, facilitating phonologically informed matching between $w_{\mathrm{L2}}$ and $\mathcal{W}_{\mathrm{L1}}$.